wetryingtodorock/getblock-docs/en/rpc-service/cro/json-rpc/cro_web3_sha3.md

 ---
-title: cro:web3_sha3 \[POST\]
+title: cro:web3_sha3 - Cronos
-description: Returns a SHA3 hash of the specified data.
-The result value is aKeccak-256 hash, not the standardized SHA3-256.
+description: Example code for the cro:web3_sha3 json-rpc method. Сomplete guide on how to use cro:web3_sha3 json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters